 Bariatric surgery is very popular for obesity treatment in developed countries, especially in the USA where this method has been used for over 25 years, and 98% of patients are satisfied with the results.
 Over the years, the bariatric method has been improved.
 The surgery is also increasingly chosen by Latvian residents who have not been able to lose weight for a long time.

-The cost of bariatric surgery is 5,460 EUR.
+The cost of bariatric surgery is from 5460 EUR.
 Examinations to be carried out depend on the patient’s health state and are identified by the surgeon during the consultation, and the patient also should consult an anaesthesiologist.